michaelzhang96lab/pointcloud-geometric-similarity/README.md

 ## Background and Motivation

-This programme is a replacement and upgrade of a critical component in the data fusion pipeline proposed in my PhD thesis (*Applications of Data Fusion in Optical Coordinate Metrology*, University of Nottingham, 2024).
+This programme is a replacement and upgrade of a critical component in the data fusion pipeline proposed in my PhD thesis (*A data fusion pipeline for registering point clouds with novel characteristics: enabling the computer to recognise a pattern without training dataset*, University of Nottingham, 2024).

 ### The Original Approach